Virtual machine can use three different networking modes depending on user needs:

 - Bridged: Ethernet corresponds to your Mac Ethernet adapter

-- Bridged: Wi-Fi corresponds to your Mac Wi-Fi adapter
+- Bridged: Wi-Fi corresponds to your Mac Wi-Fi adapter. (may work unstable depending on router settings)

 - Bridged: Default Adapter corresponds to whichever network adapter is chosen as the default (the first in the list System Preferences > Network) on the Mac.

-This mode is similar to Shared mode except the virtual subnet that is created by Parallels Desktop (10.37.129.x) is isolated from the outer world.
-As a result, the virtual machine that is working in host-only mode can only see and ping the Mac it is running on.
+This mode is similar to Shared Network except that this virtual subnet (10.37.129.x) is isolated from the outer world.
+As a result, the virtual machine that is working in host-only mode can only see and ping other virtual machines and communicate with the gateway (10.37.129.1).

 The networking technology basics below should help you decide which networking mode to choose.